MANY BRAINS ARE

 A mRNA Vaccine giving hope to childern with brain cancer

-The Robert Connor Dawes (RCD) Foundation has partnered with The University of Queensland and is committing $1.2 million to develop a brain cancer vaccine.
+We have partnered with The University of Queensland, committing $1.2 million to develop a brain cancer vaccine.
 With in-kind support from the University and a total project investment of approximately $2.4 million over a three year period, it is the first of its kind to apply technology to treat paediatric brain cancer.

 Paediatric brain tumours are good at hiding from the immune system, therefore they need to be exposed before an effective, full attack can occur.
 By directing the body to produce large amounts of specific tumour molecules, which, alone are not cancerous, we can ‘train’ the immune system to efficiently recognise the tumour.
 This effectively creates an army of targeted missiles against the brain tumour.
 One way of achieving this is through developing a mRNA cancer vaccine against brain tumours.